Simple iPhone App Targets Alzheimer's Risk

 To allow users to keep track of usage and results, the app logs dates and minutes of use.

 The GammaBoost® app is available in the App Store at a one-time cost of $2.99, which includes lifetime free updates.
-Every citizen over 45 or at risk is encouraged to start use today.
+Every American over 45 or at risk is encouraged to start use today.

 1 https://www.nia.nih.gov/news/noninvasive-brain-wave-treatment-reduces-alzheimers-pathology-improves-memory-mice